-The kids call it “a shit school,” shorthand for their parents’ opinion of the local secondary school.
-These kids will go to a private, or a “good,” public school.
-Anywhere but their local secondary school, the one I call Pariah College.
+These kids call it “a shit school,” shorthand for their parents’ opinion of the local secondary school.
+They go to a private school, or to a “good” public school – anywhere but their local secondary, the one I call Pariah College.

 I know some people who have chosen Pariah College for their kids.
 When their friends express puzzlement or even disapproval they say they looked at other schools, because the education department says they should, but local and public best fitted their idea of school.
 They are very satisfied with their kids’ academic outcomes.
 They get annoyed by the resistance of teachers to parents’ ideas but concede that change happens, if rather slowly.
 They have a low opinion of the maths teaching, but from what they hear, things are not much better anywhere else.
 They know that by all the comparative measures of enrolments and performance Pariah College remains a “disadvantaged” school, but their experience of it has been positive.
 Even so, they accept that Pariah College, along with other disadvantaged schools, is under pressure to improve itself.